 I’m sure you’re excited to learn more about engineered hardwood.
 So let’s jump in!

 |Related Content >> Engineered Hardwood vs. Laminate Flooring|

 The moisture resistance of engineered hardwood comes from the layered design.
 This flooring will be more or less resistant to moisture depending on the composition of those layers.

 Here’s where you find the veneer of genuine wood that gives your flooring its beautiful, unique look.
-The wood veneer can be almost any wood species you want.
+While some engineered wood planks are made more durable by a scratch-resistant finish, the veneer layer hangs tough against wear and tear.
+Plus, the wood veneer can be almost any wood species you want.